sarr-io/srcpool/README.md

 - ##### Completely customizable source without recompile

-      (Edit the Theme, Compilers, UI, Extensions, Etc).
+      (Edit the Theme, Compilers, UI, Extensions, Etc)
 - ##### Built-in plugins

-      (Autocomplete, Git Management, Terminal, Etc).
+      (Autocomplete, Git Management, Terminal, Etc)
 - ##### Support for all languages

-      (Comes with C/C++ support, but you can add your own support easily).
+      (Comes with C/C++ support, but you can add your own support easily)
 - ##### Efficient Workflow

-      (Distraction-less UI and Keybinds for faster page scrolling and functions).
+      (Distraction-less UI and Keybinds for faster page scrolling and function activation)

 ## How it works
 When you open the main application file it compiles the running program in a temporary folder for usage.
 But dont worry!
 Everything is saved.